www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

 ### Creating A Data Model
 First, the data of the problem needs to be defined, otherwise there is nothing that can be optimized.
-Every problem is modeled as allocations of demands to supplies.
+Every problem is modeled as a set of allocations between demands and supplies.
 Every allocation pairs one demand and one supply.
 The set of all allocations is the actual solution.

 The demands and supplies are the data of the problem.
-Both sets are modeled as tables with explicitly typed columns, which later allows one to access the values of the table without downcasting by the API caller.
+Both sets are modeled as tables with explicitly typed columns, which later allows one to access the values of the table without a downcast by the API caller.
 Basically, one has to state the columns of each table first and then assign the values to the respective table.